The JuJus: History

 After a performance, in which the group capitalized on the success of Gerry and the Pacemakers, The JuJus recorded two cover versions of their songs, though they would not be released until 2009.
 In late-1965, the group added guitarist Rick Stevens soon after receiving an award by Adderly for the success of "You Treat Me Bad".
 It appeared the band was primed to achieve popularity on a national stage when Drummond Records offered a contract to distribute the group's single.
 However, as a part of their commitment, The JuJus were required to tour nationally.
 Hummel III, who was about to get married, could not accept the conditions and left the group, followed by Colley.
 The remaining band members continued with new vocalist Brett Wells and rhythm guitarist, Bruce Essex.
 With the shuffled line-up, The JuJus released their second single, "I'm Really Sorry", on the United label, but the loss of key musicians and poor promotion prevented the group from repeated success.

 In mid-1966, Hummel III reappeared in the short-lived group, Traffic Jam, which produced an obscure single that featured some of Hummel III's former bandmates.
 All the while, The JuJus underwent several line-up changes.
-Gorski, the one of the two remaining original members, left the group, to be replaced by Ron Homrich.
+Gorski, one of the two remaining original members, left the group, to be replaced by Ron Homrich.
 Wells and Essex also departed and Ronn Burke joined as the new vocalist.
 By early-1967, the band was fashioned as a psychedelic rock act, and Geeting financed a club in Ludington, Michigan called "The Island".
 The band self-ran the venue, acting as the live attraction for six nights a week, and acquiring nationally successful band's like The Electric Prunes and The Kingsmen.
 Despite the small market, the club did well; however, Shepard was forced to leave after being drafted in mid-1967, causing the rest of The JuJus to disband.

 In 1978, "You Treat Me Bad" was immortalized on the compilation album, Pebbles, Volume 1 and later was the closing track for Teenage Shutdown!
 You Treated Me Bad!.
 In 2009, an album, You Treat Me Bad 1965-1967, containing all of the group's previously unreleased material and alternate takes was released, and in the same year The JuJus were inducted into the Michigan Rock and Roll Legends Hall of Fame.